bcgov/data-publication/pages/dps_bcdc_record.md

     |Destroyed|Resources that no longer exist should be described as destroyed.|

 **Record Lifecycle History**:
 When there are changes to a resource in a metadata record, a new date type and corresponding date should be added to this section.
 + **Type** is used to provide details to users on when resources are created, published, modified, archived, or destroyed.
+     +  Required when creating a record.
 + **Date** is the date the resource was either created, published, modified, archived, or destroyed.
+     +  Required when creating a record.

 <a name=replacement_record>**Replacement Record**</a>: URL of the new record replacing this dataset after it is retired (archived).
 + Is required when **Resource Status** is **Obsolete**